Institute for Insight

 Current Projects

-- Working with digital assets include music, video, drawings, photos, 3-D designs, computer programs, among others.
-In the lab, we study existing implementations of digital assets and create our own implementation.
+Working with digital assets includes music, video, drawings, photos, 3-D designs, and computer programs.
+In the lab, we study existing implementations of digital assets and create our own implementations.
 In particular, we focus on the following topics:

 - Ownership of digital assets: the internet versus a blockchain